TAX DEED APPLICATION PROCESS

 - Pay all amounts required to redeem all outstanding tax certificates not owned by the applicant.

-- Pay current taxes, if due.
+- Pay current and delinquent taxes.

 - Pay an application fee.